I was a loser at school and that's probably a good thing

 Secondary school was in some ways worse than primary.

 Little cliches of confused girls formed and crashed around, trying to fathom out who we were.
 We went through all those teenage rites of passage together.
-The first cigarette, alcoholic drink, nostril full of drugs.
+The first cigarette, alcoholic drink, whatever.

 We became close, had crushes on each other, dated, fell out and fought.
 It was a cycle which went on for years and left indelible marks.
 Disasters came thick and fast.
 Girls got ill, were assaulted, lost family, moved away, went through horrible things.
 Everyone knew everything about everyone in that claustrophobic world.
-I remained unpopular.
+I remained unpopular for much of the time although I would eventually meet the people I still consider my closest friends.

 A teacher told me to stop damaging the reputation of the school.
 "If people who are actually ill can come to class, you definitely can!" she said.
 I ignored her because I had the energy to say about 5 words a day at that point and didn't want to waste any.
 Then mental illness became cool and everyone diagnosed themselves with a few.
-Popular girls discussed their terrible social anxiety in the same breath as parties they had been to.
+I overheard people discussing their terrible social anxiety in the same breath as parties they had been to.

 On the final day of school, it's tradition for the senior class to pull pranks.
 I printed out hundreds of pictures of doge and stuck them everywhere.
 I don't know why.

 We all celebrated the end of an era on the playing field, with pizza and a bouncy castle.
-I got drunk on an Irn Bru bottle full of brandy.
-Pictures from the day show me in a flower crown, fairy wings and a lace tutu.
 Everyone was super glad to be leaving.
 People who had treated me like dirt for years hugged me and asked for selfies.
 It was bizarre.
-I left with a handful of friends and we went to bulk buy condoms in preparation for adulthood.
-We were certain that wild times lay ahead and it seemed a necessary precaution.
+I left with a handful of friends, ready for adulthood.
+We were certain that wild times lay ahead.

 I went to college a few months later.
 A sudden liberation from uniform codes meant I had bright purple hair by this point.
-I wore liquorice allsorts print leggings and a plaid shirt with green creepers on the first day.
+I wore licorice allsorts print leggings and a plaid shirt with green creepers on the first day.
 It was an artsy place, so I was certain I would meet many like-minded people.
+That did happen, in my second year.

-Thwarted once more.
-I went straight to spending my breaks reading under a tree with a packet of pop-tarts.
-I got depressed again, failed at everything and left after a few weeks.
-But when I returned a year later, it was different.
-I met Corrie (my best friend) and Chapman (my best friend/partner.)
-I realised I needed to stop feeling like I was stuck in school.
+I realized I needed to stop feeling like I was stuck in school.
 Popularity is not a relevant concept once you are older than about sixteen.
 No one cares anymore.
 I don't worry about people not liking me - I worry about being a nice person and doing good work.
 If someone dislikes me, it's not a problem.
 There are quite a few people in the world and most of them are also nice.
-You can't make an omelette without breaking some eggs and you can't grow without losing some friends.
+You can't make an omelet without breaking some eggs and you can't grow without losing some friends.

 The events recounted in this post have all become stories now.
 It's easy to forget that they were once real moments which I lived through.
 Many were painful or horrible at the time, even if they sound funny in retrospect.